FREE SHIPPING on orders of $85 or more

 Some of the first settlers of this family name were:

-Conti Settlers in the United States in the 18th Century
+Conti Settlers in United States in the 18th Century

-Conti Settlers in the United States in the 19th Century
+Conti Settlers in United States in the 19th Century

 The Conti Family Crest was acquired from the Houseofnames.com archives.
 The Conti Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 12 December 2014 at 13:21.